attilammagyar/js80p/README.md

-The intended way of automating JS80P's parameters is to assign a [MIDI Control Change][midicc] (MIDI CC) message to a parameter (or use _MIDI Learn_), and turn the corresponding knob on your MIDI keyboard while playing, or edit the MIDI CC events in your host application's MIDI editor.
+The intended way of automating JS80P's parameters is to assign a [MIDI Control Change][midicc] (MIDI CC) message to a parameter (or use _MIDI Learn_) as a [controller](#usage-controllers), and turn the corresponding knob on your MIDI keyboard while playing, or edit the MIDI CC events in your host application's MIDI editor.

 However, the VST 3 plugin format requires plugins to export a proxy parameter for each MIDI CC message that they want to receive, and as a side-effect, these